Fundamental limits of low-rank matrix estimation: the non-symmetric case: A decorrelation principle

-We prove in Section~\ref{sec:general_overlap} a general concentration result for the overlap between a replica (i.e.\ a sample from a posterior distribution) and the planted solution, for a large class of inference problems.
-This is made possible by a small perturbation of the inference channel.
-This is the analogue of the Ghirlanda-Guerra identities (see for instance \cite{panchenko2013SK}) for the SK model: the proof will thus be closely related to the derivation of the Ghirlanda-Guerra identities from \cite{panchenko2013SK}.
-In the context of Bayesian inference, a similar result was proved in \cite{korada2010tight} for the case of CDMA systems with binary inputs.
+We present here a general concentration result for the overlap between two replicas (i.e.\ a sample from a posterior distribution), for a large class of inference problems.
+This result will hold under some small perturbation of the inference model, which will correspond to some (small) side-information given to the statistician.
+This is the analog of the Ghirlanda-Guerra identities (see~\cite{ghirlanda1998general}) for the SK model: the proof will thus be closely related to the derivation of the Ghirlanda-Guerra identities from~\cite{panchenko2013SK}.
+In the context of Bayesian inference, a similar result was proved in~\cite{korada2010tight} for the case of CDMA systems with binary inputs. \\